JetBrains/kotlin-web-site/pages/docs/reference/using-gradle.md

 When targeting the JVM, the tasks are called `compileKotlin` for production code and `compileTestKotlin` for test code.
 The tasks for custom source sets of are called accordingly to the `compile<Name>Kotlin` pattern.

-The names of the tasks in Adroid Projects contain the [build variant](https://developer.android.com/studio/build/build-variants.html) names and follow the pattern `compile<BuildVariant>Kotlin`, for example, `compileDebugKotlin`, `compileReleaseUnitTestKotlin`.
+The names of the tasks in Android Projects contain the [build variant](https://developer.android.com/studio/build/build-variants.html) names and follow the pattern `compile<BuildVariant>Kotlin`, for example, `compileDebugKotlin`, `compileReleaseUnitTestKotlin`.

 When targeting JavaScript, the tasks are called `compileKotlin2Js` and `compileTestKotlin2Js` respectively, and `compile<Name>Kotlin2Js` for custom source sets.